 There’s a beautiful story about photographer Harry Callahan‘s deep and abiding love for his wife, Eleanor, who died in February of 2012.
 Harry made portraits and photographs almost daily of Eleanor – his beloved subject – over the course of 50 years.
 After Eleanor’s death, a friend of Harry’s was quoted:

-I hope in some small way, I hope this inspires you towards a path of awareness, your own additional f-stop.
+It was a good choice.
+I've done more with myself as an artist since.
+I hope in some small way, this inspires you towards a path of awareness, your own additional f-stop.